dwbelliston/imtag-serverless/fix-my-serverless-resources/BLOG.md

 - API to for user to post an image with a given tag
 - API to receive what tags user has created

-Pretty simple API to develop, so lets get started building and talk about some tips along the way.
+Pretty simple API to develop, so lets get started building and talk about the tools that will help us on our way.

 - hand wave prereqs

 We are going to move pass a few things that will need to be in place before you start with this.
 We are assuming you have an AWS environment and access to it, both through the web browser console and programmtic access set up with cli.
-We will also assume there is a database with some data available for use to use to test the apis we call.
-If you dont have that setup, the blog post will still show you what building a serverless app will look like, just dont expect it to work. :) Some instructions on how to set that up can be found in this (guide)[https://github.com/dwbelliston/imtag-serverless/tree/master/guide], so take a look at that if you need some pointers on how to get the aws environment and database setup.

-# Developer Stop 1: Use tooling so you can build locally
+# Developer Tool 1: Build locally

 A natural place to start building an api is with AWS Lambda web console.
 When you navigate to the console, there is a simple wizard you can use to create a function.
 This is great and works for simple functions, but you will soon find that it will quickly be less than adequate for working through building your api.
 You should choose a framework that will give you ability to run and test lambdas locally and then will aid you in packging those up and getting them to the cloud.
 Google (or Bing or AskJeeves) 'serverless frameworks' and you will see that there are many options.
 One that is provided by AWS is called AWS SAM.
 Lets use that for this tutorial.